ksgolu/notion-frontend-assignment/README.md

 Run unit tests for all components using the below commands in separate terminals.

 Run all tests using the following commands: `npm test`.

+# Build

+To use in production environment.
+Create build folder using `ng build --prod` which generates static files inside dist folder.
+Serve these files & Deploy.